 Recover unsaved presentation button will open the windows browser to the default temporary file folder.
 If you have not shut down your machine or depending on settings if you did not save a presentation you may still be able to access the file.

-This concludes the TEXT tutorial.
+This concludes the introduction to PowerPoint 2010.